Suhaimi Sulaiman: Career

 In 2007, he was enticed to join a start-up venture poised to launch Malaysia's first 24-hour news channel Astro Awani, where he was a member of the pioneer team that started the Malaysia's first 24-hour news channel.
 He mentored all the star anchors, coached the editorial team and led the 24/7 news and information channel team to excel in BREAKING NEWS and 360 analysis.
 Under his leadership, Astro Awani was ranked 4th in Google's Trending Searches of Malaysia 2014 for the comprehensive coverage of the disappearance of Malaysia Airlines MH370 and the crash of Malaysia Airlines MH17 in Ukraine.
 The Astro Awani website was number 2 on Effective Measure's list for news organization accessed via mobile in July 2014 due to MH17 coverage.

 He left Astro Awani in March 2015 to focus on Communications, Content & Media Training & Consultancy, build a media powerhouse and a new fashion brand, Su & Ash.
 In April, Suhaimi has been appointed by Astro to provide Media Training for Astro's communications team and channel heads.

 In 2020, Suhaimi appointed as the Chairman of Bernama, but resigned just after 5 months.

-In 2023, he was appointed as the Director-General of Radio Televisyen Malaysia (RTM).
+In 2023, he was appointed as the Director-General of Radio Televisyen Malaysia (RTM) and resigned from his post on 20 February 2026.